 1. Calle Crisologo

-The most well-known attraction in Vigan City is Calle Crisologo.
-This street spans half a kilometer and features a cobblestone street and ancestral houses.
+Of the numerous Vigan tourist spots, Calle Crisologo is perhaps the most popular.
+This heritage street spans half a kilometer and features a cobblestone street and ancestral houses.
 The Spanish-era ancestral houses feature traditional architecture, including multiple doors at the ground floor and large open layout on the top floors.

 During day time, Calle Crisology turns into a busy tourist area with souvenir shops, food carts, and various restaurants.
 Here you can buy different pasalubong such as woven bags and wallets, inabel cloths, and food — such as vigan longganisa, bagnet, and other local delicacies.